justbarran/YoutubeSubCounter/README.md

 Youtube video: https://youtu.be/Xyod39A879Y

-Some of the code was take from @CallousCoder on YT
+Some of the code was taken from @CallousCoder on YT

 So credit goes to him as well, Please check out and support his channel.